tobiasraabe/cookiecutter-research-template/README.rst

 Linting
-    Linting is the process of checking the syntax in code or documentation files for errors.
+    Linting is the process of checking the syntax in code or documentation files.
 This template offers three ways to lint your project.

-    ``flake8`` and its extensions check your Python files for potential errors, violations of naming conventions, warn of ``TODO`` directives, etc..
-Run the tests with
+    ``flake8`` and its extensions check your Python files for potential errors, violations of naming conventions, ``TODO`` directives, etc..
+Run this selection of tests by using the ``-e`` flag and type

     .. code-block:: bash